divetm/Getting-started-with-Sigfox/README.md

 Once that is set up you will be able to see your messages being sent and decide what Sigfox should do with them (like a manufacturer would do to build their own app).

 ### Visualizing your data and Sending instructions: Callbacks and Downlinks
-One of things you could do with the data sent by your devices is building a dashboard to visualize them.
+One of the things you could do with the data sent by your devices is building a dashboard to visualize them.
 Two platforms can be very useful for that: Losant and Ubidots.
 There are many other platforms that can do this, feel free to use the one that you prefer.

 [How to build a dashboard on Losant to visualize data received through Sigfox callbacks](https://www.losant.com/blog/collect-monitor-visualize-sigfox-data)